{{quoteList ? quoteList.length : 0}}

 Axial flux motor is also suffering from eddy current losses, and its work efficiency will be also affected by the high-temperature demagnetization.
 The magnet segmentation technique is an advisable choice to decrease the eddy current losses of axial flux motor magnets.
 It should be noted that the effects of horizontal segmentation will be much better than vertical segmentation.

-What are the Advantages of an Axial Flux Motor?
+Advantages of Axial Flux Motor

-• To sum up, the axial flux motor has the following advantages:
+To sum up, the axial flux motor has the following advantages:

-What are the Applications of Axial Flux Motor?
+Applications of Axial Flux Motor

 Based on the above advantages, the axial flux motor is perfect for high torque density and space compact applications.
 Most people believe that the high power density only depends on high speed, and overlook the influence of torque density.
 The mere pursuit of high speed will lead the short service time and noise.
 The core of the high-speed motor is the enhancement of torque density, and axial flux motor is a typical solution among them.

-Applications of Axial Flux Motor Applications of Axial Flux Motor
+Applications of Axial Flux Motor

 About the author